What Is Compassionate Love? Impact On Mental Health And Romantic Love

 Medically reviewed by Dr. April Brewer, DBH, LPC

 The most common definition of compassionate love may be love that combines the principles of both compassion and general love.
 This can mean that compassionate love involves a combination of kindness, consideration, empathy, care, devotion, and admiration.
 Many believe that love cannot exist unless compassion is present.
-Compassionate love can play a large role in long-term relationships, as compassion can keep the relationship going even when passion has died down.
+Compassionate love can play a large role in long-term relationships and has positive effects on mental health, as compassion can keep the relationship going even when passion has died down.
 Compassion can play a role in platonic and familial love as well.
 Online therapy can be a helpful tool if you’d like to learn to exercise more compassion in your relationships or daily life.

 What is compassion?